 There aren’t many businesses in the world today which don’t use at least some degree of digital marketing.
 It’s one of the fastest growing employment sectors in the world and there are excellent opportunities for anyone wanting to develop a career path in this area.
 The huge growth in startups and on demand services over the last decade or so have certainly led to a large increase in the need for competent and qualified digital marketing personnel.

-Marketing businesses are crying out themselves for creative individuals who are willing to put in the hard yards and develop a career in this sector.
+Marketing businesses are crying out themselves for creative individuals who are willing to put in the hard yards and develop a career in Digital Marketing.
 There’s also the opportunity to work from home as a freelance digital marketer for a variety of businesses.
 Get enough experience and you can even set up business for yourself.

 Digital marketing employs people with a whole range of different organisational and creative skills.
 If you like writing and are good at it, you could become a content creator.
 Maybe you’re more technically minded and love coding new websites or perhaps you like analysing and interpreting campaign data.

 Then there are social media specialists who know how to get their clients noticed on platforms like Facebook and Twitter.
 Perhaps you see yourself as a budding Spielberg and want to get into video advertising.

 The choice is broad, creative and interesting and there’s always the opportunity to specialise in more than one area.
 It’s also an employment sector where it’s much easier to diversify if you want to try your hand at something new.

 While there are currently a lot of jobs in digital marketing at the moment, there aren’t always enough people to fill those positions.
 If you have the right qualifications or transferrable skills and the potential to succeed, there are some major opportunities out there at the moment.
 Employers range from large corporations looking for specific skills to smaller businesses and marketing providers themselves.